SixTones: 2020–2022: Debut, 1st, City

 SixTones made their debut on January 22, 2020, with a double A-side CD single with another Johnny's group Snow Man called "SixTones vs Snow Man" with SixTones' track being "Imitation Rain".
 "Imitation Rain" was composed and arranged by X Japan's Yoshiki, and sold 772,902 CD copies in a single day, with it eventually crossing one million in following days, topping the Oricon Chart.
 On July 22, 2020, SixTones released another album single titled "Navigator", which was used as the opening of The Millionaire Detective Balance: Unlimited.
 Another song, "New Era", was released on November 11, 2020, and was used as the first opening of Yashahime: Princess Half-Demon.

 SixTones released their first album, 1ST on 6 January 2021.
 The album was released in three editions: Rough Edition, Tone Colors, and the regular edition.
 The album topped both the Oricon Albums Chart and Billboard Japan Hot Albums Chart, selling over 467,000 copies in Japan in its first week.
 They released their second album, City, on January 5, 2022.
 City includes their fourth album single, "Boku wa Boku Janai Mitai Da", released on February 17, 2021, and their fifth single, "Mascara", released on August 11, 2021.
-"Boku wa Boku Janai Mitai Da" was used as the theme song for the movie LiarxLiar, which Matsumura Hokuto played a lead role in.
-"Mascara" was written and produced by King Gnu's Tsuneta Daiki.
+"Boku wa Boku Janai Mitai Da" was used as the theme song for the movie LiarxLiar, which Hokuto Matsumura played a lead role in.
+"Mascara" was written and produced by King Gnu's Daiki Tsuneta.
 One song from the album, "Rosy", was used as the theme song for the Japanese dub of Spider-Man: No Way Home.

 SixTones released their second album, City, on January 5, 2022.
 The album was released in three editions: the regular edition, first edition A and first edition B. The album topped the Oricon Albums Chart in the week after its release.

 On January 1, 2022, SixTones appeared on the YouTube channel, The First Take, performing an orchestral arrangement of their debut song, "Imitation Rain".
 With over 120,000 people watching the premiere, they set a record on the channel for the most views during a premiere, as well as became the first group from Johnny & Associates to appear on the channel.
 On January 12, they appeared on the channel a second time, performing a song from City, "Everlasting".